akod0883/akod0883.github.io/_publications/28-7-2020-Multiperspective-Automotive-Labeling.md

 ---
 This paper is about a new way to generate datasets for neural networks.

-I also had the priveledge to present this paper at the IPDPS [PAISE 2020](https://www.mcs.anl.gov/research/projects/waggle/cfp/PAISE2020_COVID.html) workshop on Parallel AI and Systems for the Edge.
+I also had the privilege to present this paper at the IPDPS [PAISE 2020](https://www.mcs.anl.gov/research/projects/waggle/cfp/PAISE2020_COVID.html) workshop on Parallel AI and Systems for the Edge.